bezzlab/mzIdentMLVisualiser/README.md

 * Copy the given entire *protviewer* folder to ```<your galaxy directory>/config/plugins/visualizations/``` folder

 #### Step 3 - Copy Web Controller files
-*  You are given four files in the *webcontroller* folder with the mzIdentMLVisualiser repository which are namely:
+*  You are given two files in the *webcontroller* folder with the mzIdentMLVisualiser repository which are namely:
   * MzIdentMLHandler.py
-  * MzIdentMLHandler.pyc
-  * SequenceExtractor.py
-  * SequenceExtractor.pyc.
-They has to be copied into your galaxy instance at ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.
+  * SequenceExtractor.py They has to be copied into your galaxy instance at ```<your galaxy directory>/lib/galaxy/webapps/galaxy/api/``` location.

 * Then, in your galaxy, you sould be able to find a file called **datasets.py**.
 There, copy and paste following codes: